Elbaton1/FitnessTracker/README.md

 ---

-## Github actions
+## GitHub Actions

-in order to see all tests pass without needing to download the repo, simply press actions and click a workflow run "theyre all the same just different commits" and click re-run all jobs to verify i aint lyin to ya but you can just simply see the green check next to the build so you know its all good!
+In order to see all tests pass without needing to download the repo, simply press **Actions** and click a workflow run (they're all the same, just different commits).
+Then click **Re-run all jobs** to verify I'm not lyin to ya or just check the green check next to the build so you know it's all good!

+---

+## Dependencies

+This project uses the following dependencies, which Maven will automatically install:

+- **JUnit 5** – Used for unit testing.
+- **Maven Surefire Plugin** – Runs the JUnit tests (included in Maven).
+- **Obviously, you need Maven and Java to do this.**

+You can find all this located in the `pom.xml` file.

+## ps: i love making the readme its the best part haha, im very proud of my readme's lol.